ucsb-cs56-w20/oauth-google-skunkworks-lab06/README.md

 | `mvn spring-boot:run` | to run the web app|
 | in browser: `http://localhost:8080/greeting/` | to see "Hello, World!" |
 | in browser: `http://localhost:8080/greeting?name=Gauchos` | to see "Hello, Gauchos!"

+# To Configure Github OAuth

+First, visit the Settings page of either your user account or an organization account, and click "Developer Settings", then "OAuth Apps", then "Create New OAuth App".

+Fill in:
+* Application Name: Anything you want, but I suggest the name of the repo followed by "on localhost",<br>
+   e.g. "spring-boot-thymeleaf-bootstrap-oauth on localhost"
+* Homepage URL: Must be `http://localhost:8080`
+* Application Description is optional, but if entered will be shown to users the first time they authorize Github OAuth
+* Authorization Callback URL: Must be exactly: `http://locahost:8080/login/oauth2/code/github`

+Then click "Register Application"